Fulton, Schoharie County, New York

-There is a city named Fulton in Oswego County, New York as well as a Fulton County, New York.

 Fulton is a town in Schoharie County, New York, United States.
-The population was 1,495 at the 2000 census.
+The population was 1,199 at the 2020 census.
 Within the town of Fulton are the hamlets of Breakabeen and Fultonham.
 The town is in the center of the county and is also one of the larger towns in the county.
 Fulton is west of Albany.

 History

 The territory was in the realm of the Mohawk tribe.

 The town was first settled around 1715 after being purchased directly from local natives.
 Part of the early town was called Vroomansland after Adam Vrooman, the landowner.
 However, other settlers of German extraction, desiring the same land, fomented trouble with the natives.

 Fulton was established from part of the Town of Middleburgh in 1828.

 The Shafer Site was listed on the National Register of Historic Places in 1980.